 Agreed, divorce is painful, and staying in touch as a result of co-parenting can main the pain worse.
 You can, however, get over it.
 Obsessing about the separation often leads to feelings of guilt, sadness, or even vengeance, which is guaranteed to distract you from the responsibilities that you have towards your child and building a new life for yourself.

 Don’t fake or exaggerate good parenting when you are with your children.
 Being a ‘fun dad’ and ‘cool mom’ who doesn’t mind the kids breaking a few rules may backfire when they return to your Ex.
 Some people fail at parenting as they try to win over the kids love by overindulging them and throwing away the rule book.
 Co-parenting succeeds only when you are both on the same page in terms of parental responsibilities.

 Successful co-parenting is built on patience, empathy, and open communication.
 You need to put your differences in the past and focus on working together towards a bright future of your children.
 If you wish to get professional help in crafting a co-parenting arrangement for your child, consult 123 Divorce Company’s lawyers for child support.
 We have a team of experienced lawyers for child custody who possess in-depth knowledge of child support laws in Dallas, Texas and can help you with guidance, mediation, and legal representation.
-To speak to our legal team for free consultation or to hire affordable child custody lawyers, call us at 214.599.9979.
+To speak to our legal team for 30 minute consultation for only $100 or to hire affordable child custody lawyers, call us at 214.599.9979.